Nordic Otherwise

 For now, the Centre is only able to accept and cover travel costs for artists who live in and who will be traveling to and from the regions named above.

-︎︎︎Images of ‘maps’ hand-made by Myriam Diatta in from doctoral research, Thinking Form: Bringing Together the Everyday and Black Ontoepistemologies, 2022; Monash University | Melbourne, Australia
+︎︎︎Images of ‘maps’ hand-made by Myriam Diatta through doctoral research, Thinking Form: Bringing Together the Everyday and Black Ontoepistemologies, 2022; Monash University | Melbourne, Australia

 costs